gitgitgitgit-hub-when-the-whistle-go/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 If we create 2 exact strings or 2 exact integers, python will create only one instance to optimize resources usage.
 Only after we modify one of them he will create a second one.
+This do not apply for integers bigger than 256.
 To clone a list: list[:] or list.copy() to have address (called the variable identifier in pycthon) of an object : id() to have the type of an object: type()